 Crochet Cabin Lace was traditionally made by canal boat women to decorate their Narrowboat interiors.
 Designs were often based upon contemporary Victorian patterns for filet crochet lace, made with cotton yarn.
 The handmade lace edgings, trim, and curtains would usually be designed by, copied or adapted from samples of crochet lace by the boat women.
 The lace strips or patterns, would most often have a straight edge at the top for hanging from shelf edges, or between cabin walls and ceiling, and 'Vandyke' points along the lower edge of the pattern repeats.
 Nowadays, many Narrowboat owners hang lace across their windows, 'cafe' style, to afford some privacy, without excluding light from the boat interior.
 Crochet lace porthole covers, sometimes sharing their designs with doily patterns, also appear to have become increasingly popular with Narrow Boat owners and providers, of traditional and modern boats.
 Elizabeth Bryant has written a very informative article on the history of Canal Narrowboat Cabin Crochet, for those who would like to know more about the art.

 Of course, crochet lace can also be used in other contexts, to complement the interior design of late 19th, early 20th century period houses, cottage style interiors and home decor in general.
-I would be happy to supply crochet lace in these circumstances too.
+I have created patterns and kits for you to make your own designer projects.